 If there is information that you would prefer NOT to go into the online form, you can save that information for the consultation and share it with me as we speak.

-If you have a DEXA test, scan it and send that via email to my email address.
+If you have a DEXA test, scan it and send that via email to our email address.

 Check out my other Services.